gnieark/wikicompare/README.txt

 OTHER MODULES
 =============
-wikicompare_needs :
+wikicompare_profiles :
-This module creates a new object, the needs, which we can select in the comparative table.
+This module creates a new object, the profiles, which we can select in the comparative table.
-These needs contain a list of features in them.
-If we check a need in the comparative table and then compute it, the table will be recomputed with the features of the selected needs.
+These profiles contain a list of features in them.
+If we check a profile in the comparative table and then compute it, the table will be recomputed with the features of the selected profiles.
 This allow us to configure some profile of user, which will then be able to find the best product for them, not only the best product overall.

 wikicompare_translation :